ThomasM2568/IA_Python/SVM/readme.md

 - Displays **SVM model accuracy**.

+##### 🔹 Why Accuracy Varies Across Datasets

+The accuracy of a classification model depends on the nature of the dataset.
+Some models, like SVM, perform better when classes are linearly separable, while Random Forest and neural networks handle nonlinear relationships and complex data more effectively.
+The amount of data is also a key factor: neural networks require a large volume of data to generalize well, whereas decision trees and Random Forest can be effective with smaller datasets.
+Additionally, the presence of noise and outliers affects models differently, with tree-based methods often being more robust than linear models.

+Other factors also influence performance, such as dataset dimensionality, class balance, and hyperparameter tuning.
+For example, an imbalanced dataset can be problematic for SVM, whereas Random Forest can manage such imbalance more effectively.
+Parameter tuning is crucial for certain models, such as selecting the right kernel for SVM or the architecture for a neural network.
+Ultimately, there is no universally best model—multiple approaches should be tested, and cross-validation should be used to determine which one performs best based on the dataset’s specific characteristics.

 ## 5️⃣ Conclusion
 <a name="conclusion"></a>
 SVM is an effective classification model for the **Iris dataset**, achieving high accuracy.
 Cross-validation confirms the model’s stability, and visualization provides insight into decision boundaries.